ozmen54/SWE523-2025/README.md

 ## General rules for project grading:
-* Groups are allowed 10 minutes to present their work.
+* Each student is allowed 10 minutes to present their work.
-* Groups are called to present their work based on a random number announced in the class.
+* Students will be called to present their work based on a random number announced in the class.
-* One person can be a speaker or members can present stages separately in one session.
-* All group members are expected on the board while presenting.
-Absent members will be penalized according to excuse.
-* Group members help each other to hook their computer to the projector quickly.
-* Members (and groups) who are not contributed at all, and do not show up at presentation will get 0 (zero) grade.
+* Students who do not show up at presentation will get 0 (zero) grade.